How to create a CSV or XML feed Channel to syndicate data to WooCommerce using the WP All Import plugin

 Adjust Display of Product Information - Simple Products

-Now you'll be able to adjust the information contained in your product listings.
+Now you'll be able to adjust the information contained in your product listings (the information displayed on your product page).
 Note that this section is largely the same for both simple products and variations, but variations require an extra step, which can be found below.

 To adjust product listings, drag and drop the attributes from your Channel, shown to the right of the screen, to the "Title and Description" section on the left.
 Select your product title, description, and any other information you want customers to see in your WooCommerce store.

-Next you'll come to the WooCommerce add-on section.
+Next, you'll come to the WooCommerce add-on section.
 Here you have options to set your product type, add inventory information, customize shipping information, and more.
-In the following three images you can see how to add your your SKU, price, and variations, as well as create any other attributes, by dragging and dropping the attributes from Plytix that you want to appear in your WooCommerce store.

 ℹ️ The images above reflect just a few of the options you have to customize your shop with the WooCommerce add-on.
 You can find more information by checking out WP All Import's WooCommerce Add-On page.